jjYBdx4IL/misc/cms-webapp/README.md

 A Java webapp providing blog-like publishing functionality based on JavaEE technologies and j2html.

-The fulltext search index is stored below ~/.cms-webapp.
+The fulltext search index is stored below ~/lucene/cms-webapp.

+The database file is stored at ~/h2.mv.db.

 ## Google Oauth2